Move from email to Slack

 Step 1: Invite people to your workspace

-Unlike email, Slack allows you to bring all your teammates into a single collaboration hub, making communication easy to initiate and follow.
+Unlike email, Slack allows you to bring all your coworkers into a single collaboration hub, making communication easy to initiate and follow.
 To get your whole company working together, invite your coworkers to become members of your workspace.

 Invite new members to join